azerion/bluestack-sdk-android/MadvertiseLocation.md

  - Android Studio to manage your project.
  - Android 4.4 (API 19) or above
+ - TargetSdkVersion / compileSdkVersion 31 or above
+ - Kotlin version 1.6.0 or above
  - For apps that support Android X, use 3.x version or above.

 ## Set up the SDK